 Proof?
 Look at PowerPoint.
 PowerPoint has been the go-to way to visualize ideas and create more engaging business presentations for decades now.
 While the presentation tool is visual in nature — probably the main reason it’s so popular — it’s also one-directional.
 If you’re not presenting, your job is to sit, look at the slides, and listen.
 The resulting experience feels more like a lecture and does nothing to encourage engagement or participation.

-But what if we could use the power of visuals — that is, the good parts of PowerPoint — to strengthen how we communicate?
+But what if we could use the power of visuals to strengthen how we communicate?
 What if we could make communication more visual?

-In this post, we’ll explore how to think out loud in pictures — in other words, how to translate nebulous ideas into something tangible and visual.
+In this post, we’ll explore how to brainstorm visually — in other words, how to use guided methods to explain concepts in a way that is more participatory.
 We will also share some easy-to-use visual methods — that is, templates — to help your team get started with visual thinking, even if it’s a brand new concept for you.